 This study is being done to learn more about primary care physician and patient experiences using a swallowable esophageal cell-collection devices (SECD), "EsoCheck", and whether it can be used to screen for Barrett’s esophagus and esophageal cancer instead of using endoscopy in rural Oregon.

-Additional locations may be listed on ClinicalTrials.gov for NCT06335966.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT06335966.

 PRIMARY OBJECTIVES: